 Cassandra has a short learning curve

-Cassandra operates CQL — Cassandra Query Language.
-It is basically SQL, but stripped of the more advanced features.
-While this is a downside of sorts, this is also a huge advantage, as the tool is really able to perform exceptionally well using quite a limited list of variables, commands and functions.
-Due to this simplicity a Big Data Engineer can master Cassandra in around 30 days, thus obviously shortening the time to market drastically for your product.
+Apache Cassandra operates CQL — Cassandra Query Language.
+It is basically SQL but stripped of the more advanced features.
+While this is a downside of sorts, this is also a huge advantage, as the tool is really able to perform exceptionally well using quite a limited list of variables, commands, and functions.
+Due to this simplicity, a Big Data Engineer can master Apache Cassandra in around 30 days, thus obviously shortening the time to market drastically for your product.